DinoHub-SubT/basestation_gui_python/README.md

 # TODO
 Todos are scattered throughout the code.
-Do a grep to find them
+Do a grep to find them After pressing "Define Waypoint" you must send the waypoint before pressing any more buttons

 # Who to contact
 Bob DeBortoli: debortor@oregonstate.edu